d12frosted/elpa-mirror/melpa/package-lint-readme.txt

+;;; Commentary:

-Provides a list of issues with the package metadata of a file, e.g. the package dependencies it requires.
+;; Provides a list of issues with the package metadata of a file, ;; e.g. the package dependencies it requires.

-See function `package-lint-buffer'.
+;; See function `package-lint-buffer'.

-Checks will currently be enabled only if a "Package-Requires:" or "Package-Version:" header is present in the file.
+;; Checks will currently be enabled only if a "Package-Requires:" or ;; "Package-Version:" header is present in the file.